$\mathbb Z/2$-Godeaux surfaces: The matrix

-Moreover, we can assume $c=1$ or $c=0.$ \end{theorem} \begin{remark} The restrictions $\alpha_j|_{x=0},$ $j=2,3,$ are not in the exact form of the matrix of Proposition \ref{PropM}, but they can be put in that form as shown in the following proof. \end{remark} \begin{proof} (of Theorem \ref{ThmMatrix}) We want to extend the matrix (\ref{matrixMM}) from Proposition \ref{PropM} by adding polynomials divisible by $x.$ This must respect the signs given in Proposition \ref{signalpha}, hence concerning the entries of order $2,$ we can only add multiples of $x^2$ to the $\sigma$-invariant ones.
+Moreover, we can assume $c=1$ or $c=0.$ \end{theorem} \begin{remark} The cases $\alpha_2$ and $\alpha_3$ could be combined into a single case, but due to the difficulty of the computations in Section~\ref{thealgorithm} we need to treat them separately. \end{remark} \begin{proof} We want to extend the matrix (\ref{matrixMM}) from Proposition \ref{PropM} by adding polynomials divisible by $x.$ This must respect the signs given in Proposition \ref{signalpha}, hence concerning the entries of order $2,$ we can only add multiples of $x^2$ to the $\sigma$-invariant ones.
 We get the matrix